 Navigation between CSS and markup files

 There are several methods you can use to navigate from a CSS file to a markup file and vice versa.
-For instance, you can invoke Usages of Symbol Ctrl+Alt+F7 on a CSS selector or class and navigate to a usage inside markup file:
+For instance, you can invoke Usages of Symbol Control+Alt+F7 on a CSS selector or class and navigate to a usage inside markup file:

-In order to navigate from a markup file to a CSS file, you can use the Go to Declaration feature Ctrl+B:
+In order to navigate from a markup file to a CSS file, you can use the Go to Declaration feature Control+B:

 You can easily find where a certain CSS property or selector is used both within the current file and in a larger scope.
 For example, when you have multiple CSS files in your solution, applying Find Usages Alt+F7 over a selector in one of these files finds all occurrences of the selector in all remaining files:

 Go To Matched Tags

 This navigation feature allows you to find all HTML and other markup tags that are matched by a specific CSS selector.
-To invoke this feature, place the caret at a CSS selector and press Ctrl+Shift+G or choose Matched tags.in the main menu, then choose
+To invoke this feature, place the caret at a CSS selector and press Control+Shift+G or choose Matched tags.in the main menu, then choose